MoisesFGNeto/Lets-Travel/README.md

 # Lets-Travel
-This is a travel blog website, where the user after logged in can manage their posts, inbound emails and callrequests.
+This is a travel blog.
+Dynamic website, where the user after logged in can manage their posts, inbound emails and call requests.